ExperTnot/gofile-uploader/README.md

 # List all available categories and their folder links
 python gofile-uploader.py -l

-# Upload more files to an existing category
-python gofile-uploader.py -c Photos /path/to/more_photos/*.jpg

 # Suppress summary output
 python gofile-uploader.py -q /path/to/your/file.ext

-# Show verbose output
-python gofile-uploader.py -v /path/to/your/file.ext

 # List all uploaded files (now with expiry date information)
 python gofile-uploader.py -lf